soohyunr/annotation-tool/README.md

 ## Citation

+We used the annotation tool for the annotation of local acceptability and other three related attributes.
+We used the annotation tool, with some extra modifications for the different annotation scheme and for the copyright issues of the news-editorials.
-Please cite our PACLIC 2019 paper:
+When you use this tool for your own annotation project, Please cite our PACLIC 2019 paper:
 ```bibtex
 @inproceedings{yang-2019-local-acceptability,
     title = "A Corpus of Sentence-level Annotations of Local Acceptability with Reasons",